 ... and sometimes frustrating.
 And you may be exposed to pressure sales tactics.
 After all, agents hold open houses while hoping to sell that property for their seller client.

->

-> In an active market, especially for hot listings, during the lag time before an ad appears, someone else who was working with an agent viewed it right away because the agent was automatically informed by their search engine when the new listing was uploaded into the local MLS® system.
-Also, you'll likely miss many opportunities to see homes that sell quickly because they're very sharp, well priced, in a high demand area or any combination thereof.
+In an active market, especially for hot listings, during the lag time before it hits Realtor.ca, someone else who was working with an agent viewed it right away because the agent was automatically informed by their search engine when the new listing was uploaded into the local MLS® system.
+Also, you'll likely miss many opportunities to see homes that sell quickly because they're well updated, well priced, or in a high demand area.
 And because of a quick sale, the agent simply didn't have time to hold an open house!

->

-> It's a clear case of the early bird catching the worm.
+It's a clear case of the early bird catching the worm.
 If you're relying on open houses, it may be awhile before you finally buy a house.

 As I said - visiting open houses is a good way to begin, but if you seriously want to buy a house, find an agent first.
 And have a buyer agency agreement (sometimes called a Buyer Representation Agreement) in place as early as possible.
 If you would be interested in an agent recommendation in your area, contact me.
 I know agents in a lot of different places.
 And if I don't, I can interview some and find you the right fit.